libresh/compose-email/README.md

 ## Features

- - opendkim
+The components installed are:

- - opendmarc
+ - SMTP (postfix), IMAP (dovecot)
- - smtp/imap (no pop)
+ - greylisting (postgrey)
- - admin interface for people managing their email account (based on [vimbadmin](http://vimbadmin.net/))
+ - DKIM (OpenDKIM), DMARC

- - autoconfig on thunderbird
+It also includes:

- - autoconfig for iOS devices
+ - A control panel (based on [vimbadmin](http://vimbadmin.net/)) for adding/removing mail users, aliases, etc.
- - not marked as spam on major provider (gmail, hotmail)
+ - A multi admin system.
- - already used in production
+ - Autoconfig for iOS devices and thunderbird.

 ## Prerequistes